 You Can Always Deduct Student Loan Interest

 You many not be ready to pay off your student loans yet, but claiming the student loan interest is a good incentive to start making more that the minimum monthly payment.
-For tax year 2020, which you will file by April 15, 2021, you can write off up to $2,500 of paid interest.
+For tax years 2022 (which you will pay on April 18) and 2023, you can write off up to $2,500 of paid interest.
 The student loan interest deduction is an above-the-line tax break that you can claim on Form 1040 or Form 1040A regardless of whether you itemize your deductions or take the standard deduction.

 Maximize Your Credits